 - Dry wipes.
 Good to have a few stashed away in case of emergencies.
 I also used to have to dry my baby after changing a nappy when he was little.

 - Nappy cream.
 Best to buy an extra tube/pot of your usual cream and keep it in the bag just in case.
-Nowadays mine rarely sees the little of day, but for younger babies nappy rash can be sudden so best to treat it quickly.
+Nowadays mine rarely sees the light of day, but for younger babies nappy rash can be sudden so best to treat it quickly.
 Weleda is a natural cream and safe for cloth nappies.

 And that’s it.
 This list can look a little overwhelming, but if you think about using disposables you still need nappies, wipes, nappy sacks and a change mat.
 So really this isn’t much different.